HISTORY of the

 -

-Off the northern end of Key Largo, the highly touted, proposed community of Islandia in Dade County wanted a highway from Key Biscayne across all the connecting Keys to Key Largo.
+Off the northern end of Key Largo, the highly touted, proposed community of 'Islandia' in Dade County which wanted a highway from Key Biscayne across all the connecting Keys soutward to Key Largo.
 I am not certain when the idea for the City of Islandia germinated, as a group I believe it was about 1951.
 I have copy of the Islandia, Florida logo noting "Founded 1951".
+Later the norhtern terminus was changed to now the Turkey Point nuclear power site.

 From a copy of the May 1965 "Islandia News" a paragraph titled What's Cooking In Islandia reads: "Right now, two bulldozers are clearing land in Islandia, - a drag line is digging a new harbor, a pile driver is building docks and there are 10 (count'en) cars and trucks in the city."
 The issue continues about the Islandia Ferry service.
 A special notice was "The FERRY runs daily except Thursdays to allow for necessary maintenance, etc. Use the Ferry during the week."